cabuelow/shark-conservation-multiple-outcomes/README.md

 - Evaluate new models with correct adjustment sets
 - Get carbon ingestoin models running
 - Map the sweet spots with gravity for the 2 different outcomes
+- map out spatial distribution of the gains

 - Sophie is getting us SD for fish fluxes, she also says: Dk (Diet stoichiometry) parameter is by far what the model is most sensitive to.
 - Fit models without MPA variables